Why You Need a Certificate of Incorporation in Hong Kong

 It is a legal document that proves that your company has followed the due process of setting up a company as per the laws of the place where it intends to carry out business.

-In fact, if you want to open a business bank account or apply for financial assistance or raise money from investors, you need to submit your certificate of incorporation.
+In fact, if you want to open a business bank account, apply for financial assistance, or raise money from investors, you need to submit your certificate of incorporation.

 Incorporating a company is advantageous for any business, as it:

-Any business that generates profit (including sole proprietorships, partnerships, branch offices, and representative offices) need registration with the Inland Revenue Department.
+Any business that generates profit (including sole proprietorships, partnerships, branch offices, and representative offices) needs registration with the Inland Revenue Department.

 As part of the registration process, the Department issues a business registration certificate.
 Along with other details, the certificate also carries a unique 8-digit number known as the business registration number.